hughlilly/tbcc-db/README.md

 ### Seed data

-There is a .zip file that contains a copy of the developemnt SQLite database and all necessary image assets.
+There is a .zip file that contains a copy of the development SQLite database and all necessary image assets.
 The `yarn seed` script (see below) will automatically extract and import the data.

 ## Running locally